w3c/wai-tutorials/source/tables/simple.html.erb.md

 ### Explicitly define relation with the `scope` attribute
 {:.ap}

-While this table is looking visually the same as the one above, we have added `scope` attributes to be more explicit about the relation of the `<th>` cells.
-This helps assistive technology to give better instructions for the user.
+While this table is looking visually the same as the one above, it uses  `scope` attributes to be more explicit about the direction of the `<th>` cells which helps assistive technology convey the relationship to the user.

-When a user selects the “Venue” header cell in the example above, some screen readers misinterpret the “Date” and “Event” header cell to be headers for this cell, too.
-They read “Data – Event – Venue” instead of “Venue”.
-Using `scope="col"` leads to the desired outcome.
+Using `scope="col"` on the `<th>` cells associates them to all the data cells in the column.
+Therefore, when a user selects the “Venue” cell, it is only read out as “Venue” rather than “Date – Event – Venue” as in the previous approach.

 {::nomarkdown}
 <%= sample_start %>